Paulmicha/asc/README.md

 ASC relies on **file structure**, **naming conventions**, and a few concepts :

 - **Globals** are the environment variables related to current project instance.
-They may be declared using the `global` function in files named `env.vars.sh` aggregated during initialization.
+They may be declared in `.asc.yml` or using the `global` function in files named `env.vars.sh` aggregated during initialization.
 - **Bootstrap** deals with the inclusion of all the relevant source files and loads global variables (e.g. host type, instance type, etc) and functions.
 Any script that includes the file `asc/bootstrap.sh` can use these.
 This depends on sourcing shell scripts using relative paths, which is made possible by the fact that *all* scripts (or `make` "shortcut" commands) must be run from the folder `$PROJECT_DOCROOT`.
 - **Instance init** is a preliminary step that will setup current project instance.
 Among other things, it will aggregate and write local values for globals, optionally write application git hooks (opt-in by using the corresponding GIT-related globals - see `asc/git/init.hook.sh`), and trigger some hooks in order to let extensions implement their own additional setup tasks.
 See `u_instance_init()` in `asc/instance/instance.inc.sh` for details and usage example.
 - **Actions** - also referred to as *entry points*, *operations*, *tasks*, or just *commands* - are scoped by subject, e.g. *instance init*, *app compile*, etc. ASC determines a list of available actions by looking up folders and shell scripts matching certain rules.